BarisTonbul/WebDevelopingProgress/README.md

-# These folders are my progress on my web delevoping journey.
+# These folders are my progress on my Web Delevoping journey.